facebookarchive/facebook-clang-plugins/README.md

 - analyzer plugins use the internal APIs of [clang analyzer](http://clang-analyzer.llvm.org/) to find bugs and report them;

-- frontend plugins process the syntax of source files directly to accomplish more general tasks; specifically, we have developed a clang-to-ocaml bridge to make code analyzes easier.
+- frontend plugins process the syntax of source files directly to accomplish more general tasks; specifically, we have developed a clang-to-ocaml bridge to make code analyses easier.

 Most of the plugins here have been written with iOS in mind.
 However, different platforms may be considered in the future.